Weasel Removal Strategies

 Dangers of Weasel Infestation

 Although weasels are small, they have needle-sharp teeth and may attack in self-defense.
 However, human attacks are rare.
 To put distance between themselves and people or pets, these pests typically run away or emit a foul, musky-smelling secretion.
 Since they generally avoid humans, the first sign of weasels on farms is often finding disturbed chicken coops, as the pests prey on adult chickens as well as eggs and chicks.
 In this confined environment, chickens are easy prey and many may be lost or injured in a single attack.

 Weasels are motivated by pursuing prey, so they rarely enter homes.
 However, the animals’ curious nature may occasionally lead them indoors to check out interesting sounds or smells.
 Additionally, homes or properties with large, active rodent infestations or chicken coops may attract weasels.

 Trapping & Removal

 Weasels enjoy exploring small, enclosed areas and are curious by nature, which makes them fairly easy to trap with the right equipment.
-However, homeowners should be cautious when dealing with these aggressive pests.
-While they may look cute, weasels are wild animals and should not be handled.
+However, homeowners should be cautious.
+While they may look cute, weasels are wild animals and can be aggressive.
 Leave weasel trapping and removal to the trained wildlife professionals at Trutech.

 Prevention & Exclusion

 Keep weasels out of chicken coops and barns by closing any entry point larger than one inch in diameter using wire mesh.
-To avoid attracting the pests in the first place, control infestations of rats, mice, or other small mammals.
+To avoid attracting weasels in the first place, control infestations of rats, mice, chipmunks, squirrels, or other small mammals.
 Weasels naturally keep populations of rodents in check, so they will likely move on if they do not find adequate food sources around homes or properties.

 Frequently Asked Questions